 Personal Protective Equipment

-- Mask wearing is being encouraged in Whistler by the Resort Municipality of Whistler (RMOW).
+- As of October 12, 2021, masks are mandatory in indoor public spaces for all people aged 5 and over, regardless of vaccination status.
+Mask wearing is being encouraged in Whistler by the Resort Municipality of Whistler (RMOW).
 We will have masks provided by the RMOW to give to guests.
-It is not mandatory, but we will recommend guests wear masks while visiting Whistler.

 Cleaning and Sanitizing